 A period of 4-5 months will normally be required for processing of research applications.
-Failure to submit all necessary documents will result in a delay in the processing.
+Failure to submit all necessary documents will result in rejection or a delay in the processing.

 14. Can I apply for PhD when I am in my final year of my Masters or Undergraduate programme?